akroyals21/Eclipse-Deploy-/README.md

 ## Deployment Instructions

 1. **Download the Deployment Script**:
-   Download the deployment script using `curl` and save it as `eclipse.sh`then one by one execute:
+   Download the deployment script using `curl` and save it as `eclipse.sh` I.e. one by one execute:
    ```bash
    curl -O https://raw.githubusercontent.com/akroyals21/Eclipse-DEPLOY/refs/heads/main/eclipse.sh